Now Declutter Your Business Strategy

 This same argument applies to your business strategy.
 Most professionals will nod their heads in agreement, yet the websites of these same firms promise “a wide array of services.”
 A firm that attempts to serve a broad swath of markets with a “complete” set of offerings has a cluttered business strategy.

-A streamlined business strategy
+A streamlined business model

 Professional service firms are, by default, on a trajectory of ever-increasing complexity.
 Like barnacles on a ship, firms add more and more service offerings as a direct result of clients asking questions like “Can you help us stage an exposition in Siberia?”
 Even though you’ve never done anything like that — nor does your firm currently have the competencies — many professionals are tempted to answer “yes” then figure out a way to do it.
 The chase for revenue clouds our decision-making and we allow ourselves to stray from our core areas of expertise.
 The result is not only an unprofitable engagement but a confounded and dispirited team.